Skip to main content

 Jaken Finance Group structures asset-based loans with:

-That speed matters when a listing agent says “best and final by Thursday.”
-Your proof-of-funds letter needs to come from a lender who will actually wire — not one who discovers open DOB violations during week five of underwriting.
+On Brookland, Washington DC best-and-final timelines, POF must come from a lender who will wire — not one that discovers open code violations during week five of underwriting.

 Worked example: Michigan Avenue NE family flip